KenKaneki-42/P5_BlogPHP/README.md

 5. Start the built-in PHP server: `php -S localhost:8000`
 6. Access the application in your browser at `http://localhost:8000`

+## Configuration
+1. For Database configuration, please refer to ConnectionDbSample.php erase the suffixe Sample for the file name and the class name et set up it with your own credentials.
+2. For Mailer configuration, please refer to MailerConfigSample.php erase the suffixe Sample for the file name and the class name et set up it with your own credentials.

 ## Contributing

 If you want to contribute to BlogPhp, please follow these steps: